energy-sustainability/energy-sustainability.github.io/_pages/MLP_ConvNets_theory.md

 permalink: /mlp-convnets-theory/
 ---

-This page contains the theoretical part of the ANN-CNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.
+This page contains the theoretical part of the ANN-CNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya
+The same contents are found in the [following set of slides](http://upc-mai-dl.github.io/files/An introduction to fnn and cnn.pdf).

 Table of Contents: